AnusrutaD/AnusrutaD/README.md

 ![VUE.JS](https://img.shields.io/badge/Vue.js-35495E?style=for-the-badge&logo=vuedotjs&logoColor=4FC08D)
 ![Postgres](https://img.shields.io/badge/postgres-%23316192.svg?style=for-the-badge&logo=postgresql&logoColor=white)

+### Here's what I'm currently up to:

-- 🧑🏻‍💻 Currently, I am actively involved in Backend development for a Learning Management System (LMS) tool, utilizing the power of .Net technology.
-My focus is on creating robust and efficient backend systems that support the smooth functioning of the LMS, ensuring seamless user experiences and effective management of educational content.
+- 🧑🏻‍💻 I'm actively involved in backend development for a Learning Management System (LMS) tool using .NET technology.
+I focus on creating robust and efficient backend systems that support the smooth functioning of the LMS, ensuring seamless user experiences and effective content management.
-- 🦿 As a passionate learner, I am currently immersing myself in the world of Vue.js and frontend development.
-I am keen on expanding my skill set and exploring the intricacies of building engaging user interfaces and interactive web applications.
+-🦿 As a passionate learner, I'm currently immersing myself in the world of Vue.js and frontend development.
+I'm keen on expanding my skill set and exploring the intricacies of building engaging user interfaces and interactive web applications.
 By mastering Vue.js, I aim to enhance my ability to create dynamic and responsive frontend solutions.
 - 🌎 Contributing to open source projects is one of my priorities.
 By actively participating in open source initiatives, I collaborate with other developers to build innovative and accessible software solutions that benefit the wider community.
 I believe in the power of collaboration and the positive impact it can have on driving technological advancements.
 - 📝 Additionally, I enjoy sharing my knowledge and experiences with others.
 As a writer on Quora, I regularly contribute to the platform by providing insightful answers, sharing valuable information, and engaging in meaningful discussions.
 Writing allows me to connect with a diverse audience and contribute to the knowledge-sharing ecosystem.

+### Find me around the web:

 <img src="https://komarev.com/ghpvc/?username=AnusrutaD&color=green" alt="AnusrutaD" />
 <img src="https://github-readme-stats.vercel.app/api?username=AnusrutaD&show_icons=true&count_private=true&include_all_commits=true&hide=issues,contribs" alt="AnusrutaD" />